AggregatorX/AggregatorX.jl/design.md

 The `aggregator` object is a dictionary with string keys that refer to particular abstract types: TimeStruct, Market, Resource, Node, Grid, Connection.
 The key points to a vector of instances of concrete types that are subtypes of these abstract types.
 This dictionary holds all the information about the system.

 ### Keeping track of the energy
-In general, each component has a dictionary power that reprsent the power flowing **from** the component.
-Each key is a component that is connected to an output from component, and the value is a vector of VariableRef that.
+In general, each component has a dictionary `power` that reprsent the power flowing **from** the component.
+Each key in the dictionary is the id of a component that is connected to an output from the component, and the value is a vector of VariableRef that.
 Currently the `node` component is the only component that has multiple outputs, but the dictionary structure is used to maintain some unity in implementation and for flexibility in future versions that might require additional flexibility.

 ## Components

 ### Connections
-Between components.
-Groups store internally the connected resources and balancing markets.
+Simplify determines which components are connected, i.e. can exchange energy.
+For balancing markets, the Group object defines which resources are connected to the different markets.

 ### Markets
 Concrete market subtypes must implment at least the following fields:

-* type - type of market, ie the concrete type
+* `type` - type of market, ie the concrete type
-* power - Dict(Integer->Vector(VariableRef)) the power flowing to or from the market
+* `power` - the power flowing to or from the market (`Dict(Integer->Vector(VariableRef))`)
-* price - the cost of energy
+* `price` - the cost of energy
-* resource - the resource (component) the market is connected to (note this is different from source in other componets which is the input of the component.
-Resource can be both input and output.)
+* `resource` - the resource (component) the market is connected to (note this is different from source in other componets which is the input of the component.
+Resource can be both input and output depending on wether energy is bought or sold in the market.)
-* sign : 1 if the market is a source of energy, (-1) if the market is a sink of energy.
+* `sign` : 1 if the market is a source of energy, (-1) if the market is a sink of energy.
-* id - A unique identifier.
+* `id` - A unique identifier.

 The framework assumes that a market is only connected to a single component.